-Certain legal proceedings that we currently face involve various class-action allegations regarding employment practices, including under state wage-and-hour laws.
-We have faced similar litigation in the past.
-Due to the inherent difficulty of predicting the course of legal actions related to these class-action allegations, such as the eventual scope, duration or outcome, we may be unable to estimate the amount or range of any potential loss that could result from an unfavorable outcome arising from such matters.
-Our assessment of these legal proceedings, as well as other lawsuits, could change from future determinations or the discovery of facts that are not presently known.
-We continue to defend such cases and our estimates may evolve over time.
-Accordingly, the ultimate costs to resolve these cases may be substantially higher or lower than our estimates.
+Certain legal proceedings that we currently face involve various class-action allegations, including cases related to our employment practices, the application of state wage-and-hour laws and other causes of action.
+We have faced similar litigation in the past, including class action cases.
+Due to the inherent difficulty of predicting the course of legal actions related to complex legal matters, including class-action allegations, such as the eventual scope, duration or outcome, we may be unable to estimate the amount or range of any potential loss that could result from an unfavorable outcome arising from such matters.
+Our assessment of these legal proceedings, as well as other lawsuits, could change based upon the discovery of facts that are not presently known or developments during the course of the litigation.
+We have settled certain class action cases but continue to defend a variety of legal actions and our estimates of our exposure in such cases may evolve over time.
+Accordingly, the ultimate costs to resolve litigation, including class action cases, may be substantially higher or lower than our estimates.